Holographic solutions from 5D $SO(2)\times ISO(3)$ $N=4$ gauged supergravity: Supersymmetric Janus solutions

-To find the numerical solution in figure \ref{fig1}, we have chosen the turning point $r_0=0$ and used \eqref{boundary_con0} and \eqref{boundary_con1} with $\phi_5(0)=0.1$.
 For larger values of $\phi_5(0)$, one side of the solutions becomes singular.
 An example of these solutions with $\phi_5(0)=1$ is shown in figure \ref{fig3}.
-This should describe a conformal boundary within the $N=2$ SYM as pointed out in \cite{BCFT_Gutperle}.
+This should describe a conformal boundary within the $N=2$ non-conformal field theory arising from M5-branes wrapped on $H^2$ as pointed out in \cite{BCFT_Gutperle}.
 Depending on the boundary conditions, there are also solutions that are singular on both sides of the interfaces.
 An example of these solutions is shown in figure \ref{fig4}.
 A similar solution has also been obtained in four-dimensional $N=4$ gauged supergravity arising from a truncation of eleven-dimensional supergravity on a tri-sasakian manifold \cite{tri-sasakian-flow}.